menehune23/arduboy-dotmg/docs/usage.md

 >
 > The dotMG board package already contains its own versions of the Arduboy libraries (`Arduboy`, `Arduboy2`, `ArduboyTones`, `ATMlib`, `ArduboyFX`), which have been updated for compatibility with dotMG.
 To use dotMG, you must **uninstall any Arduboy libraries** from your IDE if you've previously installed them yourself.
 Otherwise they'll take precedence over the versions in the dotMG board package, leading to confusing compiler errors.
 >
-> To program an official Arduboy, simply select the `Arduboy (Official)` board from the `Tools / dotMG` menu before uploading your sketch.
+> To program an official Arduboy, simply select the `Arduboy (Official)` board from the `Tools / dotMG` board list before uploading your sketch.

 ## Game Resources